glenwrhodes/BombProjectTest/README.md

 - Remote controlled bombs are triggered with the same key that is used to plant them.
 This effect lasts 10 seconds.
 - Smart camera that pans and zooms to keep all relevant items on screen - players, powerups and bombs.
 - Simple AI that follows you and tries to bomb you, runs away, and goes after pickups as they appear.
+- Powerups are driven by simple blueprints, making it easy for a game designer to create other powerups that hook into exposed properties without needing to write any C++.

 # Third Party Assets:
 - 3 textures from purchased assets - Painterly terrain textures, and Landscape stone. https://www.assetstore.unity3d.com/en/#!/content/15334